How the old mountains drip with sunset,

 Powerless to unfold.

-We are busy working to bring Emily Dickinson's "The Coming of Night" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Coming of Night" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Coming of Night" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.